 “There is certainly a small number of dogs that can get bacterial or viral or even parasitic conjunctivitis,” says Dr. Katie Smith, a resident in veterinary ophthalmology at the Center for Veterinary Health Sciences at Oklahoma State University.
 “But infectious conjunctivitis is relatively rare.
 Of all the possible causes, the majority of dogs are going to have non-infectious conjunctivitis.”

-Dogs are particularly predisposed to non-infectious conjunctivitis, agrees Dr. David Haworth, DVM, the president and chief executive officer of the Morris Animal Foundation.
+Dogs are particularly predisposed to non-infectious conjunctivitis, agrees Dr. David Haworth, veterinarian and president and co-founder of Vidium Animal Health.
 In humans, he explains, the eyelid connects to the eye relatively securely.
 Breeds such as retrievers or hounds have a drooping bottom eyelid, practically inviting foreign bodies to become lodged near the conjunctiva.
-Smaller breeds may have an eyelid that turns in on itself, causing an eyelash to rub the cornea, which is no fun for you or your dog!
+Smaller breeds may have an eyelid that turns in on itself, causing an eyelash to rub the cornea, which is no fun for you or your dog.

 The eye may appear red or swollen, and your dog may show signs of discomfort, resist looking at the sun or seem to be squinting.
 If your dog has any of these symptoms and they persist for longer than an hour, arrange an immediate visit to the vet.

-Increased discharge from the eye -- from watery to thick and stringy, and from clear to green to yellow -- is also common, explains Dr. Smith.
+Increased discharge from the eye — from watery to thick and stringy, and from clear to green to yellow — is also common, explains Smith.
 Note that a small amount of discharge may be normal, so you should only be concerned if the discharge is beyond the norm for your dog.